City of London Yeomanry (Rough Riders): Territorial Force

-World War I
+First World War

 Mobilisation

 On the outbreak of war on 4 August 1914 the regiment mobilised at Finsbury Square under the command of Lt-Col O.E.
 Boulton, TD.
 In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought it into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, the units were invited to volunteer for Imperial Service on 10 August and most did so.
 TF units were therefore split in August and September 1914 into 1st Line units for overseas service and 2nd Line reserve units composed of recruits under training and those unable or unwilling to serve overseas.
 In 1915 the 2nd Line were prepared for active service (though not all went overseas) and 3rd Line units were formed to provide trained replacements for the 1st and 2nd Line, while the home service-only men were transferred to provisional brigades for home defence.